 - Styling and installation Instructions.

 Implementing your Design: You purchase any of the recommended items you choose on your timeline, and put the room together yourself.
-Many designers will offer a Post-Design Conference to make sure everything went smoothly and help with the final touches.
+Some designers will offer a Post-Design call to make sure everything went smoothly and help with the final touches.

 - You are willing to do some of the work to make the design process more affordable?